webpack/webpack-dev-server/README.md

 It also uses socket.io to update the browser if the bundle has changed (and to display compilation errors).

-You need to pass a web app entry point, and you can also pass a html page to display and webpack options.
+You need to pass webpack's options, and you can also pass a html page to display and webpack options.

 ## Inspiration